Topical review on acousto-optical Floquet engineering of single-photon emitters: Floquet analysis of the resonance fluorescence spectrum

 To get a more quantitative picture of the line suppression of the center line at odd harmonic resonances [feature (D) discussed above], in Fig.~\ref{fig:3} we show the ZPL part of the RF spectrum ($\omega=0$, blue lines) and the first PSBs ($\omega=\pm\Omega_{\rm ac}$, red lines) as a function of the Rabi frequency $\Omega_{\rm R}$ for different strengths of the acoustic modulation.
 This would correspond to vertical cuts in Figs.~\ref{fig:2}(a) and (c) with the difference being that now instead of $A_{\rm ac}/\Omega_{\rm R}$ we fix $A_{\rm ac}/\Omega_{\rm ac}$ to a value of $\frac{1}{2}$ (solid lines) and $1$ (dashed lines).
 The parameters $\Gamma$, $\gamma_{\rm xd}$, and $\gamma_{\rm pd}$ constituting the line broadening are kept as in Fig.~\ref{fig:2}.
 The gray shaded areas denote the regions of possible high harmonic resonances with $\Omega_{\rm R}\approx n\Omega_{\rm ac}$ and $n=1,2,3,...$, which are also the regions where the lines exhibit several extrema.

 Focusing first on the ZPL (blue lines), we see a dominant line suppression for resonant driving, i.e., the first harmonic, $\Omega_{\rm R}\approx\Omega_{\rm ac}$.
 When increasing the acoustic modulation amplitude (blue, dashed line), the line suppression becomes more pronounced [see (D) from the previous discussion] and its position moves to smaller Rabi frequencies due to the Bloch-Siegert shift [see (B) from the previous discussion].
-Furthermore another line suppression just barely starts to emerge on the third harmonic at increased acoustic modulation amplitudes (blue, dashed).
+Furthermore another line suppression just barely starts to emerge on the third harmonic at increased acoustic modulation amplitudes (blue, dashed line; see also the enlargement in the inset).

 On the first PSBs (red lines), we find a strong line enhancement for the second harmonic $\Omega_{\rm R}\approx 2\Omega_{\rm ac}$, which is due to a line-crossing [see Fig.~\ref{fig:2}(c, iii)].
 The absence of such a clear enhancement on the ZPL (blue lines) is consistent with point (C) from the previous discussion, i.e., that lines get dim when crossing the center line for even harmonics (see also Fig.~\ref{fig:appB} in App.~\ref{app:unitary_limit}, as well as App.~\ref{app:crossing_suppression}).
 We generally find that the intensity of the first PSBs is increased when increasing the acoustic modulation amplitude $A_{\rm ac}$ [dashed vs. solid red lines, see also (A) from the previous discussion].